What Is Book Post?

 I began Book Post out of a belief that we need new forms to bring news of books to contemporary readers and to freshen readers’ connection to enduring ideas in a media landscape that favors hot takes, easy put-downs, and clan-building.
 I believe that we have, in culture, more in common than we think we do, and a connection upon which we can build.

 I also believe that writers should be paid, and I advocate for forms of publishing and book distribution that are supportive of writing and intellectual labor.
-I also believe we must spread American readership beyond its usual boundaries.
+And I believe we must spread American readership beyond its current boundaries.
 Our society seems to me hungry for access to enduring ideas and a shared culture, however broadly defined.
 Book Post is my way of trying to grow into that possibility.

 I am so grateful to you for taking a look at Book Post and hope you will like what you see.